kloimhardt/bb-web/README.md

 # bb-web
+Using the Clojure Interpreter Babashka for client side scripting

 ## Run project
 Although written in the Clojure language, no Clojure installation is needed.
 Instead, Babashka drives this small client-server application.
 Make sure you have a version of [Babashka with httpkit](https://github.com/borkdude/babashka/issues/556) installed.
 Open a terminal window and type: